fabiand/instanceTypes/README.md

 The exclusive resources are given to the compute threads of the VM.
-In order to ensure this, some additional cores (depending on the number of disks and NICs) will be requestedto offload the IO threading from cores dedicated to the workload.
+In order to ensure this, some additional cores (depending on the number of disks and NICs) will be requested to offload the IO threading from cores dedicated to the workload.
 In addition, in this series, the NUMA topology of the used cores is provided to the VM.